 A resident, who lives permanently at a qualifying address.
 Holiday, second or unoccupied properties are not eligible for a resident parking permit.
 Under the conditions of the Parking Order you will be required to supply:

-Proof of residency, for example, copy of current tenancy agreement, driver's licence, utility bill, etc.
+Proof of residency, for example, copy of current tenancy agreement, driver's licence, utility bill, etc. However we currently request a Council Tax reference number on application.

 Your permit entitles you to park in any available space for permit holders within the zone for which the permit is issued.
 A permit does not entitle the holder to park where there are waiting restrictions (single/double yellow line/s) or to exceed time limits.
 Permit holders are expected to use consideration when parking, and to not block access ways, etc. Permit holders, who consistently park without due consideration for others may have their permit withdrawn.